VideoTogether/website/en-us/guide/qa.md

 # Q&A

-Coming soon...

-You can join our Telegram：https://t.me/videotogether_group for help or give feedback to us.
+You can visit https://github.com/VideoTogether/VideoTogether/issues for help or give feedback to us.